kammitama5/kammitama5.github.io/_posts/2018-11-24-Saturday-November-24th.md

 - I liked that even though both of them are wayyyyyy more experienced (many times over) than I am, they were both genuinely curious.
 They both made me feel like even as someone learning, I had something to contribute.
+- Gabe tried it on his version and it worked, and then it worked on my version, so he told me to try to recreate the error.
+I was able to by removing parts of working code bit by bit to my original code, to determine *when* exactly it panicked.

 ## It should never panic